-The Solar segment includes the design, development, manufacturing, and sales of an intelligent inverter solution designed to maximize power generation at the individual PV module level.
-The solution consists mainly of the Company's power optimizers, inverters and cloud-based monitoring platform.
+The Solar segment includes the design, development, manufacturing, and sales of an intelligent inverter solution designed to maximize power generation at the individual PV module level and a residential storage solution, compatible with the Company's energy hub inverter, intended to store and supply power for back-up and to maximize self-consumption.
+The Solar segment solution consists mainly of the Company's power optimizers, inverters, batteries and cloud-based monitoring platform.